 News – Just Published

-- Bolleyer, Nicole and Saskia P. Ruth (forthcoming): Elite Investments in Party Institutionalization in New Democracies: A Two-Dimensional Approach, in The Journal of Politics.
+- Bolleyer, Nicole and Saskia P. Ruth (2018): Elite Investments in Party Institutionalization in New Democracies: A Two-Dimensional Approach, ahead of print in The Journal of Politics.

 - Ruth, Saskia P. (2017): Populism and the Erosion of Horizontal Accountability in Latin America, online first in Political Studies.

 - Ruth, Saskia P., Yanina Welp, and Laurence Whitehead (2017) (Eds.)
 “Let the People Rule?
 Direct Democracy in the Twenty-first Century”, Colchester: ECPR Press.